polyaxon/polyaxon/site/docs/core/specification/context.md

 ## Connections

-Similarly if you add a connection or an init container that requests a connection, if that connection has any schema, it will be available in the context:
+Similarly, if you add a connection or an init container that requests a connection, if that connection has any schema, it will be available in the context:

 > Several connections do not have a schema, and just expose env vars or mount secret volumes